bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 10 Responsive CSS & Flexbox.md

 9. [flex-shrink] if an element is larger than a container, they shrink according to flex-shrink.
 10. [Responsive Design] the ability to create ONE website that responds to different device sizes and features.
 11. [Media Queries] allow us to modify our styles depending on particular parameters like screen width or device type.
+12. [viewport] represents a polygonal area in computer graphics that is currently being viewed.